jgm/pandoc/CONTRIBUTING.md

   knowledge of the code base.
 * [new:reader] — A request to add a new input format.
 * [new:writer] — A request to add a new output format.
-* [docs] — A discrepency,  or ambiguity in the documentation.
+* [docs] — A discrepancy,  or ambiguity in the documentation.
 * [status:in-progress] — Someone is actively working on or planning to work on the ticket.
 * [status:more-discussion-needed] — It is unclear what the correct approach